ryanrolds/k_backend_assignment/README.md

 Search is provided by PostgreSQL full-text search, which can be seen in `./internal/persistence/service.go`.
 The DB is prepared using [`migrate`](https://github.com/golang-migrate/migrate), which I'm not that happy with; It really should run the migrations inside of a transaction so that if the migration fails the DB is not placed in an inconsistent state.
 Other [migration tools](https://bun.uptrace.dev/guide/migrations.html#migration-names) I've wrap migrations in transactions.

 I spent about 5 hours on this and copied some boilerplate code/files from other personal projects.
-If I were to spend more time on this the first thing I would do is introduce [`counterfeiter`](https://github.com/maxbrunsfeld/counterfeiter) and write some unit and contract tests.
+If I were to spend more time on this the first thing I would do is add the ability to sort service fields, which I skipped.
+Then I would introduce [`counterfeiter`](https://github.com/maxbrunsfeld/counterfeiter) and write some unit and contract tests.
 After that, I would write a data generation script that would populate the DB with at least 100k services and 1M versions.
 Then I would use [Locust](https://locust.io/) to load test the API, especially the FTS search.

 ## Setup